Innovative Senior Health and Fitness Programs

 The guided imagery and movement of Ageless Grace has brought seniors in Benton House’s memory care communities to life.
 “Even if the participants can’t remember the mental cues, the program brings joy through the music, which can be so powerful for them,” Couch says.
 “Music is a powerful thing, it works very well for these folks.”

-Seniors with dementia, Alzheimer’s and Parkinson’s have been extremely responsive to the program, which operates as a half-hour to one-hour class taught by staff members who have received the Ageless Grace training.
+Seniors with dementia, Alzheimer’s and Parkinson’s have been extremely responsive to the program, which operates as a half-hour to a one-hour class taught by staff members who have received the Ageless Grace training.
 The class starts with breathing, then seated exercises that include simple arm and leg movements, and ends with a meditative breathing session.
 Not only are seniors stretching and moving their joints, they are also practicing coordination and movement to music, which offers an important cognitive element.

 The program is available for free within the Benton House communities, but staff have also started taking the program to the community at large, offering it for free at local nursing homes and senior community centers, because they believe so strongly in its physical, mental and emotional value.
-Ageless Grace, which has been running for a year now, has become an important part of Benton House’s physical therapy program, and is a great way for staff to encourage residents who are isolated or lonely to get out and join the rest of the community.
+Ageless Grace, which has been running for a year now, has become an important part of Benton House’s physical therapy program and is a great way for staff to encourage residents who are isolated or lonely to get out and join the rest of the community.

 Recognizing that seniors are not looking to sit around and grow old gracefully, CareOne newly devised Forever Fit as a way to help its community stay active and maintain a quality lifestyle.
 Seniors who struggle to manage illness and mobility are at risk of limited social experiences, which can cause feelings of isolation and depression.
 But it doesn’t have to be this way.